kean/articles/2023-01-24-pulse-search.markdown

 uuid: 516bbd97-720b-4c53-9b6f-197b3534b11e
 ---

-SwiftUI supports search thanks to the new [.searchable](https://developer.apple.com/documentation/swiftui/adding-search-to-your-app) modifier introduced in iOS 15 and extended with the support for tokens in iOS 16.
+Starting with iOS 15, SwiftUI supports search thanks to the new [.searchable](https://developer.apple.com/documentation/swiftui/adding-search-to-your-app) modifier.
+It was also extended with the support for tokens in iOS 16 which was exactly what I was waiting for.
 For me, it was a perfect opportunity to rethink search in [Pulse](https://github.com/kean/Pulse).

 [Pulse 3.2](https://github.com/kean/Pulse/releases/tag/3.2.0) introduces a few new features that make the tool _infinitely_ more useful.
 It introduces a new keyboard-oriented search with filters and scopes, and a completely redesigned console with powerful options for sorting and grouping data.